Lozul/internship_esycom/README.md

 Documentation can be found here:
 - RobotDriver for driving methods
-- get_correction_server for correction calculations
+- \subpage GetCorrectionExplained for correction calculations

 ## Usage